energywebfoundation/origin/docs/trade/exchange-token-account.md

 [source](https://github.com/energywebfoundation/origin/blob/db84284d244bdef13496ea2c647a30816a0bf0a9/packages/trade/exchange/src/pods/account/account.service.ts#L54)

 ## Receving and Forwarding Tokens to the Exchange 'Hot Wallet'
-The wallet address that is used to deploy the ExchangeTokenAccount contract (see above) is the address of the Exchange's [hot wallet](../user-guide-glossary.md#hot-wallet).
+The wallet address that is used to deploy the ExchangeTokenAccount contract (see above) is the address (public key) of the Exchange's [hot wallet](../user-guide-glossary.md#hot-wallet).

 When ERC-1155 tokens are deposited to the Exchange Deposit account, the Token Account smart contract forwards them to the Exchange's hot wallet using the safeTransferFrom method:
 ```